Hello Girls: Military status

 The status of the women operators in the Army Signal Corps was muddled from the start.
-The women were issued military uniforms and took the Army oath.
+The women wore military uniforms and took the Army oath.
 However, the adjutant general of the United States sent an internal memo stating that the women were civilian employees, "authorized by contract and not by Army regulations".
-No contracts were ever prepared though.
+No contracts were ever prepared, though.
 The Army's lawyers determined that the women were not eligible for war risk insurance because they were civilian employees.
-In June, 1918, the House of Representatives passed a bill authorizing war risk insurance for "women serving by official designation with the Army in the American overseas forces as telephone and telegraph operators", however that provision was deleted by the Senate.
+In June 1918, the House of Representatives passed a bill authorizing war risk insurance for "women serving by official designation with the Army in the American overseas forces as telephone and telegraph operators", however that provision was deleted by the Senate.

 In the press, news stories declared that the Army was recruiting women, that they would be "enlisted for the duration of the war", and referred to "young women soldiers".
 The telephone companies said the "girl telephone operators" would be "regular army".
 The letter sent to potential recruits stated "This will be the only unit composed of women which will actually wear Army insignia."
 The women were required to purchase their own kits, including uniforms, shoes, hats, and insignia, at a cost between $250 and $350, because they were told that their status was similar to officers who required individually-fitted uniforms; the monthly salary for most positions was $60.

 Almost immediately after the war ended, the status of the telephone operators became a matter of contention.
 The women attempted to obtain official discharge papers and were refused.
 Leading Army officers, such as General George Squier, attempted to have the operators included in the federal bonuses being granted to "all persons serving in the military or naval forces"; their efforts were spurned by the War Department which insisted that the telephone operators were civilian employees.
 Squier and other officers continued to seek military recognition of the Hello Girls, to no avail.

 Although they wore U.S. Army Uniforms and were subject to Army Regulations, they were not given honorable discharges but were considered "civilians" employed by the military.
 Multiple efforts were made to obtain Congressional recognition of the Signal Corps telephone operators in the decades after the war, with at least 24 bills being introduced between 1927 and 1977.
 Former operator Merle Egan Anderson persisted with efforts to have the operators recognized into the 1970s, by which time she was an elderly widow.
-Despite opposition by the Army, the Veterans Administration, and even the American Legion, the campaign by Anderson and others finally resulted in a bill passing and being signed into law by President Jimmy Carter in November, 1977.
+Despite opposition by the Army, the Veterans Administration, and even the American Legion, the campaign by Anderson and others finally resulted in a bill passing and being signed into law by President Jimmy Carter in November 1977.
 By that time there were only eighteen of the original Hello Girls who had left for France in 1918, but they indicated no resentment toward their long-awaited victory.